 Christmas has played a part in my life ever since I entered the world in June of 1957.
-In this post, I want to detail some of my memories about Christmas.
+In this post, I want to detail some of my memories of Christmas.

 As a child, Christmas at the Gerencser home was a typical American Christmas.
 Family, food, and gifts.
 While there were never many gifts, my siblings and I always received several presents from our parents.
 My Dad filmed many Christmases with his 8mm movie camera.
 Sadly, after Dad died in 1985, the movies were either lost or destroyed.